TomCarlson-NTAC/ndr-tests/ndr-test.md

 > **[Rule 10-37] ([REF](#Applicability-of-rules-to-conformance-targets), [SET](#Applicability-of-rules-to-conformance-targets)) (Constraint)**
 > Within a _reference schema document_, a complex type definition MUST NOT have an element use of

+- an _augmentation element declaration_, or
+- an element declaration that is in the substitution group of an augmentation point element declaration.

 ## Metadata